iterative/mlem.ai/content/docs/get-started/index.md

 $ git diff 1-mlem-init
 ```

-The output will be empty if you have the same files staged/commited
+The output will be empty if you have the same files staged/committed

 </details>

-MLEM’s features can be grouped into functional components.
+MLEM’s features can be grouped around those common functional use cases.
 We’ll explore them
 one by one in the next few pages:

 - **[Saving models and datasets](/doc/get-started/saving-loading)** (try this next) is